In today’s short tutorial, we show you how to add Facebook Reactions to WordPress.

 And that’s all there is to it!
 Quick, easy, and painless.

-So far, we’ve only discussed the functionalities available in the free version of DW Reactions – and the free plugin has all the features you need, really.
+So far, we’ve only discussed the functionalities available in the free version of Emojics Reactions – and the free plugin has all the features you need, really.

-If, however, you want to support the developers and unlock a few extra features, you can upgrade to DW Reactions Pro – it’s available from CodeCanyon for $17.
+If, however, you want to support the developers and unlock a few extra features, you can upgrade right from the dashboard for just $14.

-The pro version supports a few additional styling options, a Facebook reactions widget, and also a simple analytics function that lets you track user reactions across your entire site.
+The pro version supports a few automated campaigns, advanced analytics that lets you track user reactions across your entire site without time limitations.

 Reactions give your visitors a cool new way to interact with your website, plus your audience can collectively indicate how they feel about your content – and you can use this feedback to craft even better content!